 Focuses on the statistical needs of physician trainees, and the topics covered in the FRACP examination.

-This very popular course gives a basic understanding of statistical ideas and methods involved in carrying out research using R.
+This very popular course gives a basic understanding of statistical ideas and methods involved in carrying out research using R and R Markdown.

 This course covers the principles and practice of designing experiments, and the analysis of data from them.

 Reproducible research through R. Explore R coding with our team to create reproducible research effectively.
 (2 days)

 Can't find the statistical course that suits you?customised Training